SonicPixelation/Super_Mario_Sunshine_UHD_Texture_Pack/README.md

 In spite of my disappointment with the rest of the pack, I was inspired by the upscale of the pink goo texture.
 It looked so good that I decided to upscale all the other goo textures and soon I was motivated to create a definitive UHD texture pack for the whole game.

 I've been using <a href="https://github.com/nagadomi/waifu2x">waifu2x</a> and I've gotten some incredible results out of it for certain textures.
 Some original textures that are too low-res or have sharp edges, were not upscaled with waifu2x.
 Using Gimp, I manually upscaled and smoothed out the edges of pollution maps, low-res banners, and small character maps.
-I also manually retextured certain textures that I felt were unacceptable for a UHD pack.
-The main menu A, B, and C save blocks were retextured.
+I also manually retextured certain textures that I felt were unacceptable for a UHD pack, most notably the main menu A, B, and C save blocks.
 For the wanted poster, I edited a screenshot from an in-game cutscene that shows the poster at a higher resolution.

 <h3>I hope that you, the player, will feel like you're not even using a texture mod pack, yet have a superior graphical experience.</h3>